nikhita/tech-conferences-india/README.md

 If you know of an upcoming tech conference or if you find something wrong, please contribute!

-To contribute to the list, please send a PR or email at nikitaraghunath@gmail.com.
-If you don't have time to send in a PR, don't worry, just open an issue and I'll look into it.
+To contribute to the list, please send a PR.
+If you don't have time to send in a PR, no worries, just open an issue or email me at nikitaraghunath@gmail.com and I'll look into it.

 Contributions are more than welcome, please don't hesistate to contribute!